siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   * Data channel returns:
     * No response is provided back on the data channel (no echo, acknowledgements, or errors)

 JSON Wrapped Gcode: **This seems to invalidate the ability to have JSON-wrapped Gcode.
-I suggest removing JSON-wrapped Gcode as valid from the data channel. -Rob**
+I suggest removing JSON-wrapped Gcode as valid from the data channel. -Rob** We need to decide what to with it.
+The easiest thing is not to accept it at all.

-**Channel Assignment**<br>
-Initially neither channel is assigned as data or control.
+###USB Channel Binding
-* The control and data channels are known as:
+* The two USB channels appear as physical devices:
-  * /tty0 is the control channel
+  * `/dev/usb-serial0` is the control channel
-  * /tty1 is the data channel
+  * `/dev/usb-serial1` is the data channel
+* The logical devices are `ctrl` and `data`
+* The logical devices can be queried to determine the device binding:
+  * `{"ctrl":null}`
+  * `{"data":null}`
+* These return the device string, or null if not bound.

+Initially neither USB channel is assigned as control or data, and will report back null if queried.
+In this state, the USB channel that receives the first character will become both the control and data channel.
+The other USB port will then be ignored.
+This is to maintain compatibility with UC_3 and not require an additional setup steps for legacy UIs and hosts.

+To enable dual-endpoint operation the host must then bind the data channel to the other port USB port, as in the example below:
+  * `{"ctrl":"/dev/usb-serial0"}`
+  * `{"data":"/dev/usb-serial1"}` or
+will execute them.

+Binding may be performed manual - for example:
+  * `{"ctrl":"/dev/usb-serial0"}`
+  * `{"data":"/dev/usb-serial1"}` or
+  * `{"ctrl":"/dev/usb-serial1"}`
+  * `{"data":"/dev/usb-serial0"}`
+* (This also enables binding other devices such as SD card files to the data channel - more later)

+####Automatic Binding
+Automatic binding is designed to select the correct binding channels
-* The first channel to receive any of these characters will become the control channel:
+* The first channel to receive any of these characters will bind to the control channel:
   * {
   * ?
   * $
   * !
   * %
   * ~
+* At this point that channel will receive and act on any control or data characters.
+I.e. both control and data are bound to the port.
+THis is to support UC_3 and provide backwards compatibility
+* To bind the data channel to the remaining USB port send `{"data":"auto"}`
 * When initially assigned the control channel will accept control and data (UC_3 mode)
-* To assign the other channel as a data channel send `{data:"/tty1"}` (UC_1 mode)
 * To disconnect and return both channels to an uninitialized state send three ESC characters in a row (0x1B) to any open channel.
 This works regardless of the use case, UC_1, UC_2 or UC3.

 **Assign Data Channel to and Alternate Source (UC_2 mode)**